jotyx/travel-app/README.md

 4.  **`/state`**: This directory contains redux state management files.

 5.  **`/styles`**: This directory contains globally applicable scss styles and variables.

+## 🛠 Working parts (read before using the app!)

+1. Add recent trip to favourites.

+2. Remove recent trip from favourites.

+3. Delete draft trip.

+4. Search for new country with the suggestions downloaded from the third-party.

+5. Move between pages "Home" and "Favourites".